 Regular smudging will keep the energy clear in your home, but the frequency will be up to you to determine.
 When you first move into a house, you might find that you’ll need to smudge it every couple of days to banish the energy from the previous residents.
 After a while, weekly or monthly smudging may be sufficient.

-I like to do my regular “whole home” smudging during the new moon, since that is a time for releasing, and occurs about every 30 days.
+I like to do my regular “whole home” smudging during the new moon, since that is a time for releasing, and occurs at least once a month.
 As part of this ritual, I also pass the smoke over my crystal collection to clear their energy, as well as my own personal space to clear my aura’s energy.

-You might want to mark it on the calendar, or just do it when you feel it is needed – there is no right or wrong answer.
+You might want to set a reminder on your calendar, or just do it when you feel it is needed – there is no right or wrong answer.